-- It has not traded or sold stock within the past 3 months.
+- has not traded or carried on any kind of business within the last 3 months

-- The company name has not changed within the last three months.
+- has not changed its name within the last 3 months

 Members’ voluntary liquidation of a solvent company

 This process is available to solvent companies that do meet the criteria for the ‘striking off’ application.
-To dissolve a limited company by way of a members’ voluntary liquidation, the directors must declare that it can pay its debts in full within 12 months from the start of the winding-up process.
-The following six steps are required:
+To dissolve a limited company by way of a members’ voluntary liquidation, the directors must declare that the business can pay its debts in full within 12 months from the start of the winding-up process.
+The following steps will be required:

-- Appoint a liquidator (authorised insolvency practitioner) to take control of the business and oversee the winding-up process.
+- A liquidator must be appointed to take control of the business and oversee the winding-up process

-When the liquidation process has been completed, the insolvency practitioner will call a general meeting of the creditors and members.
+When the liquidation process is complete, the insolvency practitioner will call a general meeting of the creditors and members.
 A full progress report of the liquidation will be presented at this final meeting.
 Notice of the meeting should be advertised in the Gazette at least one month beforehand.

-The progress report should be sent to Companies House within one week of the meeting, along with a Return of Final Meeting (Form 4.71).
-The company will be dissolved within approximately 3 months of filing the report and return with Companies House, unless the court makes an order deferring the dissolution.
+The progress report must be sent to Companies House within one week of the meeting, along with a Return of Final Meeting.
+The company will be dissolved within approximately 3 months of filing the progress report and Return of Final Meeting at Companies House, unless the court makes an order deferring the dissolution.

 Creditors’ Voluntary Liquidation of an insolvent company

-- Advertise the resolution in the appropriate Gazette (i.e. London/Edinburgh/Belfast)
+- advertise the resolution in the appropriate Gazette (i.e. London/Edinburgh/Belfast)

-The company must also hold a creditors’ meeting within 14 days of passing the resolution.
-Creditors’ must be given at least 7 days’ notice of this meeting and it should be advertised in the Gazette.
-A Statement of Affairs (summary of the assets and liabilities) must be presented at the creditors’ meeting.
-A copy should be given to the liquidator after the meeting.
+The company should also hold a creditors’ meeting within 14 days of passing the resolution.
+Creditors must be given at least 7 days’ notice of this meeting and it will also need to be advertised in the Gazette.
+A Statement of Affairs (summary of the company’s assets and liabilities) must be presented at the creditors’ meeting, and a copy should be given to the liquidator afterward.